poljar/weechat-matrix/README.md

 # Helpful Commands

 `/help matrix` will print information about the `/matrix` command.

+`/help olm` will print information about the `/olm` command that is used for device verification.

 `/matrix help [command]` will print information for subcommands, such as `/matrix help server`